Type of IPv6 Addresses

 IPv6 Unspecified Addresses

-IPv6 Unspecified address is the address with all binary bits set to “0”.
-The operating systems used unspecified address before IPv6 address configuration.
+IPv6 Unspecified address has all binary bits set to “0”.
+The operating systems used unspecified addresses before IPv6 address configuration.
 The IPv4 and IPv6 routers will not forward packets with the unspecified address.
-The unspecified IP address in IPv6 is 0000:0000:0000:0000:0000:0000:0000:0000/0.
-The simplified and short form of this address is::/0.
+The unspecified IP address in IPv6 is 0000:0000:0000:0000:0000:0000:0000:0000/0—the simplified and short form of this address is::/0.

 Embedded IPv4 Address